KaustubhJoshi81/SPI-controller/README.md

 # SPI-controller
 A simple SPI controller for peripherals like flash memory.
+The module was programmed using Verilog in AMD Vivado and the testbench was created using SystemVerilog.

 The module has 3 input ports and 3 output ports.
 Input ports: